Delta Aquariids Meteor Shower (2020)

 >> Want to see our Top Picks for this week instead?

 Like the Eta Aquariids in May, the Delta Aquariid meteor shower in July favors the Southern Hemisphere and tropical latitudes in the Northern Hemisphere.

 July 27, 2020 | Approximately around 2 am (3 am Daylight Saving Time)

 FREE to watch – just look up

-Categories: **Annual Event**, *Top Pick*, Celestial Events, Nature, Outdoors, San Francisco Bay Area
+Categories: **Annual Event**, *Top Pick*, Celestial Events, In Person, Nature, Outdoors, San Francisco Bay Area